Welcome to Miss Cragg’s class page.

 We were lucky enough to be joined by a Scientist on Friday 15th September, who showed us some exciting experiments.
 As you can tell by the smiles on the children’s faces, they loved helping out with the experiments!

 What an exciting day we have had today!
 The day started with a Roald Dahl assembly; followed by a workshop all about George’s Marvellous Medicine.
-The children acted in role of different characters from the story to create pieces of drama.
-It was excellent to see the children thinking about how they can project their voice to an audience and really getting stuck into the task.
+The children acted in the role of different characters from the story to create pieces of drama.
+It was excellent to see the children thinking about how they can project their voice to an audience and really focused upon the the task.
 I didn’t expect to have so many brilliant actors in our class!

 During the workshop, we created a class poem about George creating his marvellous medicine; watch the video to see our ‘classterpiece’.